OBJECTIVE OF SCREW YOUR NEIGHBOR: The objective of Screw Your Neighbor is to not have the lowest ranking card at the end of each round.

 The ranking for Screw Your Neighbor is close to standard.
 The only exception is that Ace is low and King is high.
 The ranking of cards goes as follows: King (high), Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2, Ace (low).

-To play Screw Your Neighbor each player will look at their dealt card.
-If it is a king, then players will flip it over to be revealed.
+To play the card game Screw Your Neighbor each player will look at their dealt card.
+If it is a king, then players will immediately flip it over to be revealed.
 This locks in your card so it cannot be traded for.
 All other cards are kept facedown.

 The only reason a person could not trade is if the player to their left has a face-up king.
 In this case that players turn is skipped and it resumes with the player left of the king holding player.